 ESTIMATED EXPENSE: US $1 – $60/day

 I’ve discussed the prices of accommodation, but now I need to look at travel costs to help you budget your trip.
-After all, we have to look at all the potentially costly elements of a trip to answer the question: how expensive is Thailand?
+After all, we have to look at all the potentially costly elements of a trip to answer the question: how expensive is Thailand for tourists?

 Luckily, this country is affordable in terms of travel prices.
 Many different modes of local transportation are available for tourists; even the three-wheeled Tuk Tuk!